Monday, September 16, 2024

 The first comment reads "I felt guilty as a Coach because the point which was taught certainly was not well communicated.
 Even if the lead had forgotten, the skip should have told his lead of the need to stop the continual strong lead's control of the game by his bowl placement and how it affected the head was build.
 Could you please explain this in a little more detail please, I'm unsure what you're saying?"

-What is wrong is that the on-the-green coaching in Bowls is of major importance and can not be excluded from the coach's lecture and how-to-do instructions.
-Maybe a game video with comments by the coach would be a better first few minutes of the session.
+What is wrong is that the on-the-green coaching in Bowls is of major importance and can not be excluded from the coach's lecture and how-to-do control the opponent's building of the head.
+Instead of instructions on techniques maybe a game video with comments by the coach would be a better first bowls placement in the coaching session.

 Secondly "Even if the lead had forgotten, the skip should have told his lead of the need to stop the continual strong lead's control of the game by his bowl placement and how it affected the head was build." is best to be explained clearly.
 An experience "Lead" knows that their bowls in the head, if well placed; have a major control over the remaining part of play of that end of play.
 Rather than doing well a little of a big task, it is better if the skip instructs the Lead to do the same simple thing every end of play until he instructs a different task of Bowl placement.